-Trout fishing near Edinburgh offers an array of river or Stillwater options.
-Firstly this is an updated guide based on what’s good right now in 2025 and useful tips on accommodation and common mistakes to avoid.
+If you’re looking for Trout fishing near Edinburgh this guide offers a good variety of river or stillwater loch options.
+This is an updated 2025 summary of fishing near Edinburgh.
+In addition, useful tips on accommodation and common mistakes to avoid.

-Because Edinburgh is the capital city of Scotland it’s often the airport most of our guests arrive at from the USA and overseas.
-Equally Edinburgh is a great starting point for a tour of Scotland, so why not enjoy a day of trout fishing near Edinburgh.
-Especially as there are so man great options from Scotland’s capital city.
-Let’s delve into them.
+Meanwhile, because Edinburgh is the capital city of Scotland it’s often the airport most of our guests arrive at from the USA and overseas.
+Equally Edinburgh is a great starting point for a tour of Scotland.
+Moreover it’s possible to enjoy a day trout fishing near Edinburgh at the beginning or end of your Scotland tour.
+So, let’s delve into the fishing options close to Edinburgh.

 Best river trout fishing near Edinburgh – River Tweed

 To begin with, the River Tweed is approx 1 hour south of Edinburgh, and a scenic drive.
-Our guides usually collect guests at their Edinburgh hotel.
+Our guides usually collect guests from Edinburgh hotels.

 Arguably, the Tweed is one of Europe’s best rivers.
 Naturally the main focus on the Tweed for anglers is salmon fishing.
-However, the Tweed contains a huge population of Brown Trout (and Grayling)
+However, the Tweed contains a huge population of Brown Trout (and Grayling).
+In fact, arguably the Tweed is one of Europes best trout rivers.

 It’s hard to pick a peak time for trout fishing on the Tweed, as fish can be caught throughout the season.
 However if I were to pick a month, April would win.